cto-ai/action/README.md

 ### `commit`
 Commit id to uniquely reference the event (If not present, action will try to use SHA value if available to event type)

+### `repo`
+Repo used to reference where change is taking place (If not present, action will try to use the name of the repository the workflow is running in)

 ## Recommendations
 Create 2 new secrets for your `token` and `team_id` to be passed into the action.